 As of 2020 the WSOP/888poker platform among Nevada, New Jersey, and Delaware was at record numbers.
 Average days see between 500 and 800 players.
 If the site launched in California, that traffic could surge and be eclipsed easily in the Golden State.

 Which Casinos in California Will Have Online Poker Sites?

 If CA were to offer some type of legal online poker, it’s a good bet it would mimic current laws in other states at least to some degree.
-In New Jersey and Pennsylvania, online operators partner with live casinos or other gaming enterprises in the state.
+In other legal states online poker brands partner with live casinos or other gaming enterprises in the state.
 For example, PokerStars partners with Resorts Casino in Atlantic City and Mount Airy Casino in Pennsylvania.

 There is no shortage of CA casinos and card rooms that would look to get in on the action.
 With such a large population, the state could also probably support a few online poker sites.
 There are no current partnerships with a legal framework in place, but here are a few brands that might be ready to enter the online poker arena.
 Those might include:

 Live Poker Rooms – While they may call themselves casinos many are in fact mostly card rooms.
 Some of those that stand out in the state include: